Kansattica/msync/README.md

 - gcc and clang on 64-bit Ubuntu and Debian
 - gcc on 32-bit Ubuntu
-- OSX 10.13 with the LLVM 10 clang compiler.
-The one that comes with xcode should work, but it causes the tests to fail or run slowly.
+- OSX 10.14 with Xcode 11
 - MSVC 2017 on 32 and 64-bit Windows

 #### Testing your build

 To ensure that `msync` found and compiled its network dependencies correctly, run the CMake commands above without `-DMSYNC_BUILD_TESTS=FALSE` (or, equivalently, `-DMSYNC_BUILD_TESTS=TRUE`).
 Then, run `./tests/net_tests`.
-This will determine whether `msync` can correctly make authenticated HTTPS requests and will print warnings if it cannot request and recieve gzipped responses.
+This will determine whether `msync` can correctly make authenticated HTTPS requests and will print warnings if it cannot request and recieve compressed responses.

 ### Next steps